1 in 4 girls abused before attaining 18 years — Lagos Commissioner

 The DSVRT chairman said that due to the findings, the team had included ”Safeguarding and Child Protection Day”, as one of the activities for the Lagos State Domestic and Sexual Violence Awareness Month in September 2021.

-According to him, it is of utmost importance that children are engaged timeously to prevent them from falling prey to paedophiles and perverts in society.
+According to him, it is of utmost importance that children are engaged timeously to prevent them falling prey to paedophiles and perverts in the society.

 Onigbanjo said that children would be engaged via an interactive workshop to combat the growing trend of sexual abuse.